dineshyalla/Natours-UI/README.md

 </ul>

 <ul><h3>1.4 Button Animation</h3>
-  <li>Psuedo Elemets are used to define properties of element at diff. stages</li>
+  <li>Psuedo Elements are used to define properties of element at diff. stages</li>
   <li>Animation-fill-mode automatically applies the style of 0% before the animation starts</li>
 </ul>